 - FMECAs, or Failure Mode, Effect, and Criticality Analysis, to combine failure analysis with quantitative criticality analysis.

-There are also a number of published and widely used FMEA standards.
+FMEAs are typically based, at least in part, on an accepted standard.
+There are several widely adopted FMEA standards in use today.
 Many times these standards are used as a starting point and adapted as needed for specific organizational requirements.
 FMEA standards include:

 - Six Sigma